annie26751/DNN_final_project/README.md

 ![example.png](https://github.com/user-attachments/assets/1369f21b-b784-4683-92dc-21aad106950b)

 ## Project Overview
-This project was conducted as the **Final Project for the 2024 Fall Semester DNN course**.
+This project was conducted as the **Final Project for the Sungkunkwan university 2024 Fall Semester DNN course**.
 Our team's topic was **Detect Car Damage - Segmentation**, and our goal is to design and improve a model to accurately segment damaged areas on vehicles.

 ## Dataset
 - **AI Hub - Vehicle Damage Image Dataset** was sampled and used.